facebook/lexical/packages/lexical-website-new/docs/react/create_plugin.md

   useEffect(() => {
     if (!editor.hasNodes([TweetNode])) {
-      throw new Error('TwitterPlugin: TweetNode not registered on editor');
+      throw new Error('TwitterPlugin: TweetNode not registered on editor (initialConfig.nodes)');
     }

     return editor.registerCommand<string>(